 Beginner Lessons

-Not to discourage, but you are about to embark on a long but very exciting journey.
-It is not a fast process, but you’ll enjoy it.
+You are about to embark on a long but very exciting journey.
+It is not always a fast process, but you’ll enjoy it.
 You’ll probably have some frustration, but in the end it is entirely worth the effort.

 The Book:

-Additionally, You Tube has put all of these lessons on line.
+Additionally, You Tube has all of these lessons online.
 Follow this link to go there.

 The Practice Chanter:

 The piece of the bagpipes which makes the actual melody is called a chanter.
-You’ll need a smaller and quieter version called the practice chanter to learn on.
-For the first lessons we might have a loaner available, but it’s not a certainty.
-Either way, you’ll definitely want to acquire your own if you choose to continue.
-Practice chanters range in price from 40 to several hundred dollars.
-In the long run you’ll want to invest more in a better chanter, but to begin, buy what you can afford and upgrade later.
+You’ll learn on a smaller and quieter version called the practice chanter.
+For the first lesson(s) we have loaners available but you’ll definitely want to acquire your own if you choose to continue.
+Practice chanters range in price from forty to several hundred dollars.
+In the long run you’ll want to invest in a better chanter, but to begin, buy what you can afford and upgrade later.
 We can help you zero in one that works best for you.

-Some plastic chanters sound every bit as good as wood.
+Plastic chanters can sound every bit as good as wood.

 Length: They range from incredibly small to full length.
 Smaller could be great for a younger student, but the closer in length to an actual pipe chanter you can get, the better.
 A similar length will help your fingers become accustomed to their desired placement more quickly.